-Over the past two years our Argentinean Team has worked extensively with the people of Mendoza and Uspallata to communicate the merits of the San Jorge project.
-The EIS has now been approved by the Government of Mendoza and was submitted to the Provincial Legislature for ratification in February 2011.
-The requirement for ratification only came about as a result of law 7722 which was introduced in 2007 and the San Jorge project is effectively a test case for this process due to the lack of mining in the Province and as such no set timetable exists for the ratification.
-The upcoming elections in Argentina, both provincially and federally, may delay ratification until after the elections in October 2011 due to the political sensitivities associated with mining in Mendoza.
-The Company however still expects that this process should be completed in 2011 and is confident that the project will be ratified.
-Upon ratification, the Company expects to complete a Preliminary Feasibility Study ("PFS") on the flotation project, which will, among other things, update the capital and operating parameters for the project and re-evaluate the pit at currently appropriate copper and gold prices.
+With the pending provincial and federal elections scheduled for October 2011in Argentina, the Company believes that ratification of the San Jorge project's Environmental Impact Study ("EIS") by the Mendoza Provincial Legislature will not incur until after the elections due to the political sensitivities associated with mining in Mendoza.
+The Company is confident that the project will be ratified (the EIS has already been approved by the Government of Mendoza and was submitted to the Provincial Legislature for ratification in February 2011 as a required by law 7722) after the elections in the fall.

+Upon ratification, the Company expects to complete a Preliminary Feasibility Study ("PFS") on the flotation project, which will, among other things, update the capital and operating parameters for the project.
 The Company also intends to complete some additional drilling where the resource remains open at depth.
 The Company will be evaluating alternatives for the oxides that are currently considered as waste in the existing PEA due the ban on the use of sulphuric acid in the Province of Mendoza.

-The Company understands that the ratification of the San Jorge is a very important decision for local community of Uspallata and the people of Mendoza and will undertake no technical work on the project until the Mendoza Legislature formally ratifies the EIS.
+The Company has formed the Minera San Jorge Foundation to assist in the socio economic development of the local community and continues to communicate the merits of the project to the people of Mendoza.
+The Company appreciates that the ratification of the San Jorge is a very important decision for local community of Uspallata and the people of Mendoza and will undertake no technical work on the project until the Mendoza Legislature formally ratifies the EIS.